indrayam/coding-nerd-notes/java/java-learning-notes.md

   - When you inherit, you take an existing class and make a special version of it.
 This usually means taking a general-purpose class and specializing it for a particular need.
   - Classes can extend (`extends`) a single parent class at a time
   - `super`
-  - An `abstract` class is a class which includes one or more method which is of type _abstract_.
-The method has no concrete implementation
   - The `is-a` relationship is expressed with inheritance, and the `has-a` relationship is expressed with composition.
   - It turns out you’re always inheriting when you create a class, because unless you explicitly inherit from some other class, you implicitly inherit from Java’s standard root class `Object`.
   - As a general rule while using inheritance, make all fields `private` and all methods `public`. `protected` members (fields and methods) also allow access by derived classes